Young man in green hoodie standing next to a large black-and-white weightlifting photograph.

 The Letter of Commendation is not just about my score.
 It also highlights how I can reason through problems, spot patterns, understand ideas clearly, and I’m ready for more advanced math.
 It says I face confidence issues and have strong problem-solving potential.
 This scholarship gives me a chance to think more deeply, be creative with how I solve questions, and build a long‑term love for math.
 Math is also about growing my confidence, staying strong when things are hard, and learning how to handle tough challenges.

-Letter of Commendation for Michael Belyakov, Gold Medalist of the 2026 Bhanzu Mathlete Scholarship.
+Letter of Commendation for Michael Belyakov, Gold Medalist of the 2026 Bhanzu Mathlete Scholarship Exam.

 My Interests